-- Wine and sourcing: We source wines from a mix of owned and third-party vineyards. - Wine production: Direct Wines owns or leases wine production and packaging facilities in the UK, USA, France and Australia. - Marketing and distribution: We market and distribute wines to customers and businesses.
+- Wine and sourcing: We source wines from a mix of owned and third-party vineyards. - Wine production: Direct Wines owns or leases wine production and packaging facilities in the UK, USA, France and Australia.
+Direct Wines Production also operates a small wholesale business, selling to third party retailers in a range of countries in which we do not have a local presence. - Marketing and distribution: We market and distribute wines to customers and businesses.
 The principal brands are Laithwaites, Sunday Times Wine Club and Averys of Bristol.